minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 be introduced. #cite(<Weschle_2022c>,form: "prose") defines three types of money in politics, namely self-enrichment, campaign contribution and golden parachute jobs.
 The first type happens when politicians are in office, and receive resources from special interest groups.
-Politicians receive campaign contributions during elections, to fund their campaigns.
+The second is when politicians receive campaign contributions during elections to fund their campaigns.
 According to Weschle, the last type of money in politics is the golden parachute jobs, which are financially lucrative positions offered to ex-politicians.

 == Campaign Contributions
 // why focus on campaign contributions - largest increase?
-Although each of these types of money in politics has significant and different repercussions for democracy @Weschle_2022c and the voting behaviour of politicians, campaign contributions in US politics are of particular significance for this paper.
+Although each type of political funding has significant and distinct repercussions for democracy and the voting behavior of politicians @Weschle_2022c, campaign contributions in U.S. politics are of particular importance for the analysis presented in this paper.
 One reason for this, is that there has been a stark increase in contributions to political campaigns over time @stratmann-2017[p.1]
 @stratmann-2005[p.141] and understanding the reasons behind contributors donating this money to fund campaigns could help policy makers deal with this issue.
 The